cjnaz/lanmonitor/README.md

   - `RetryInterval` sets the time between nRetries.
   - `StartupDelay` is a wait time when starting in service mode to allow everything to come up fully (or crash) at system boot before checking items.
   - `RecheckInterval` sets how long between rechecks in service mode.
   - `Gateway` is any reliable host on your LAN (typically your router) that will be checked for access as a gate for any monitor items to be run from other hosts.
+For example, the above `Process_tempmon` item will only run if the `Gateway` host can be accessed.
   - `LoggingLevel` controls what gets written to the log file.
 At LoggingLevel 30 (the default if not specified), only warning/fail/critical events are logged.
 LoggingLevel 20 logs passing events also.

 - Edit the config info in the `lanmonitor.cfg` file for the **notification handler parameters**: